FDA issues warning letters on Ebola treatment claims

-The letters were sent to Newton, New Jersey-based Natural Solutions Foundation, Utah-based dōTERRA International LLC and Utah-based Young Living.
+The letters were sent to Newton, New Jersey-based Natural Solutions Foundation, Utah-based dTERRA International LLC and Utah-based Young Living.
+(1.usa.gov/1hOzL7l)

 An Ebola epidemic in West Africa has killed more than 2,800 people since it began in Guinea earlier this year, and the World Health Organization has said up to 20,000 people could be affected before it is brought under control.